-To inspire and connect by strengthening families and our community
+To inspire discovery in children and families of all backgrounds in our community

 Founded in 1945 as a safe and nurturing place for urban youth, families and seniors, Neighborhood House is a community center in the settlement house tradition serving individuals and families at all stages of life and regardless of income.
 Neighborhood House reaches over 4,000 people annually through wrap-around services including quality early child care, after school programs for youth and teens, adult education for refugees, and parenting support.

 Neighborhood House goals align with major community initiatives aimed at helping people of all ages realize their full potential through